-First off I want to say that this is not an in-depth review.
-There is 20 HDR Software that I found and wanted to share on this page.
-I didn’t have time to go through all of them and do a complete review of each one.
-The goal with this post is the show you all the HDR Software that’s available for you.
-I highly recommend that you download the one you think might work for you and try it yourself.
-All the HDR software listed below have some sort of trial offer.
-When it comes to HDR I have a specific workflow and look.
-But that doesn’t mean my workflow or my HDR image results will work for you.
-So please try them out for yourself.
-Hopefully this HDR review will give you a good place to start when getting into the world of HDR photography.
-A beginner HDR photographer can easily get lost with all the software available.
+I want to note that this is not an in-depth review.
+There is 20 HDR Software that I found and wanted to share.
+The goal of this post is to show you all the HDR Software available.
+I highly recommend that you download the software you are interested in and try it yourself.
+When it comes to HDR I have a specific workflow and look but that doesn’t mean my workflow or look will work for you.

 - Aurora HDR (5 Stars)